 Over the last several years, US oil production has fundamentally altered the global supply stack and helped meet growing global demand.
 However, $30/bbl crude prices do not allow US shale production to be economically viable.
 The real question is what price does make US shale viable?
 Since 2017, only 16% of US horizontal oil production brought online had a breakeven below $30/bbl.
 Therefore, higher prices are needed long term to foster investment in US oil.
-The questions is, what is that price and how much activity do we need to offset declines or return to growth.
+The questions are, what is that price, and how much activity do we need to offset declines or return to growth.
 A good starting point to look at this is to see what would happen to production if producers stopped drilling.

 If US producers stopped completing wells tomorrow, average 2020 oil production would come in just under 1.5 MMb/d lower than 2019 production.
 Given the US contributes significantly to global liquids supply, it becomes necessary that US producers return to drilling and completing wells beyond the near-term, even just to maintain production levels.
 For reference, a cut of approximately 40% from average 2019 activity levels in 2020 leads to flat production average 2020 relative to average 2019, as seen below.